 - Student Loans

 Ventura College participates in the William D. Ford Federal Direct Loan Program.
 The U.S. Department of Education is the lender for the William D. Ford Federal Direct Loan Program.

-There are two types of Direct Loans:
+There are TWO types of STUDENT Direct Loans:

 Subsidized Loans are available to students who meet certain financial need criteria.
 Direct Subsidized loans will no longer be eligible for an interest subsidy during the six-month grace period.
 You will be responsible for the interest that accrues while your loan is in the grace period.
 You do not have to make payments during the grace period (unless you choose to) but the interest will be added (capitalized) to the principal amount of your loan when the grace period ends.

 Unsubsidized Loans are available to students regardless of financial need.
 You are responsible for the interest that accumulates on an unsubsidized loan while you attend school, during the grace period and during any periods when you are authorized to defer your loan payments.
 You have the option to pay the interest during school or postpone payment.
 If you postpone payment, the interest will be added to your principal balance.
 This addition of interest to your principal balance is known as capitalization.

 Federal law specifies annual loan limits on Federal Direct Loans based on your year in college and your dependency status.
 At Ventura College, you must have completed 30 college level units toward your program of study to be considered a second year student.
 If you don’t have 30 units at Ventura College but had units elsewhere and you want to be considered a second year student, outside transcripts must be submitted and evaluated by Ventura College’s Admissions and Records Office.

 |Grade Level||Base Amount||Additional Unsubsidized||Total|

 |Undergraduate Aggregate Loan Limit $31,000 (no more than $23,000 may be subsidized)|